tuachoille/IGGP-texts/UCC Celt/UCC CELT Test 4.md

 ---
-title: "UCC CELT Test 4"
+title: UCC CELT Test 4
-draft: true
+draft: false
 tags:
 ---
 This is yet another test of the quartz submodule syncing sytem.